sjl/cl-losh/DOCUMENTATION.markdown

     (JUXT &REST FNS)

-Return a function that will juxtipose the results of `functions`.
+Return a function that will juxtapose the results of `functions`.

   This is like Clojure's `juxt`.
 Given functions `(f0 f1 ... fn)`, this will return a new function which, when called with some arguments, will return